 But first, let’s discuss all the goodness of dark chocolate.
 It’s filled with many health benefits such as flavonoids which maintain cardiovascular health and lowers the risk of cancer.
 Dark chocolate also contains antioxidants which are essential for a strong immune system.

 Here are a few other benefits that it can offer:

-- Reduce your risk of stroke: Research suggests that dark chocolate helps the circulation of the blood from and to the heart due to the presence of the compound flavonoid.
+- Reduce your risk of stroke: Research suggests that dark chocolate helps the circulation of blood from and to the heart due to the presence of the compound flavonoid.

 - Diabetes prevention: Research has shown that one of the major causes of diabetes in your body is inflammation which increases our resistance to insulin as time passes.
 Dark chocolate helps your body to prevent diabetes by reducing resistance against the body’s natural insulin.